Social Media Scheduling Apps for Direct Sellers and Network Marketers

 Overall opinion: The viral content finder in Post Planner is just plain amazing to me.
 The option to have repeating posts is worth the $7 a month for the time it saves me each month.
 It is great for managing your Groups for your team, customers and Facebook pages, but again if you do FB parties you will still have to use another program for that so it might not be the best overall option for a direct seller.

 UPDATE – Oct 2019.
 Using Post Planner caused me to get put in FB jail on 3 seperate occassions due to what FB called “unusual activity” on my account.
 I only used Post Planner for 2 of the groups I admin for the weekly recurring posts.
 I no longer use Post Planner.
-I am not sure if this was an isolated incident but it’s not worth the risk for me to lose access to my FB for days at a time.
+It was probably an isolated incident but I have not tried their platform again since then.

 Free-Trial: There is a free version that allows you access to just 2 accounts/services with limited functionality.
 Post Planner has a 100% satisfaction guarantee if you join at one of the paid accounts and cancel within your first 30 days you can ask for a pro-rated refund for any time left.